chege-kimaru/Team-180-a-Backend/README.md

 Go to the repository https://github.com/BuildForSDGCohort2/Team-180-a-Backend

-As soon as you get there, you are going to see a green prompt ‘compare and create a pull request’
+As soon as you get there, you are going to see a green notification ‘compare and create a pull request’

-Click on it, and type your message, click on create pull request.
+Click on it, type your message,and click create pull request.

 If you have any more questions, please check out this resource -> https://www.youtube.com/watch?v=HbSjyU2vf6Y